esy/esy.github.io/docs/what-why.md

 * Sandboxes project environment by exposing only those packages which are defined as dependencies.

-* Fast parallel builds which are agressively cached (even across different projects).
+* Fast parallel builds which are aggressively cached (even across different projects).

-* Keeps the ability to use packages published on OPAM repository.
+* Keeps the ability to use packages published on the OPAM repository.

 ### In depth